Ph-IRES/workshop_data-analysis/statistics/biodiversity/permanova.md

 ---

 ## global test of model, differences in species composition with depth and site

+The global test of the whole model is the most powerful test of your hypothesis that you can perform.
+The result of this test should be the first reported in your results for the test of your model.
+If the global test of the model is not significant, then there is no reason to test the individual terms of the model.
+In the example here, the global test is significant (see the `Pr(>F)` column in the PERMANOVA table.)

 ```r
 adonis2(data_vegan ~ depth_m*site,
         data = data_vegan.env,